 Working along with the team, building company Hacer Group feel the same way “We were extremely proud to handover the main stage of the Cranbourne Park Project earlier this year.
 Having worked with i2C, ADP and Hyder Consulting collaboratively to deliver each separable portion, the finished result was a real sense of achievement for the Cranbourne team,” said Michael Leighton, Design Manager.

 There was also the challenge to provide a seamless transition from existing internal finishes to the new.
 Tim Crowe of Federation agrees “You are hard pushed to pick where the new and the old meet.
-From a retail perspective this adds enormous value when it comes to repositioning a centre.”
-Additionally a successful shopping centre relies on a strong retail plan and Tim highlighted the need for sound retail knowledge.
-“Leasing 100 plus shops in a development such as Cranbourne Park requires all the team to be fluid, to overcome the challenges leasing bring to the table.”
+From a retail perspective, this adds enormous value when it comes to repositioning a centre.”
+Additionally, a successful shopping centre relies on a strong retail plan and Tim highlighted the need for sound retail knowledge.
+“Leasing 100 plus shops in a development such as Cranbourne Park requires all the team to be fluid, to overcome the challenges leasing brings to the table.”